"Where Every Animal Is Special"

 Our dogs have OFA certified hips, elbows, and patellae, are CERF certified, and OFA cardiac certified.

 Our puppies receive only the finest care from the minute they are born.
 The are born in our home, then later moved to a safe puppy pen.
 We take all measures to ensure they receive plenty of human socialization as well as animal socialization.
 We carefully introduce them to a myriad of animals, such as rabbits, goats, sheep, alpacas, and poultry of all types to ensure they have plenty of safe animal exposure.
 We take them to Dr. Sculley in Hannibal, MO, who specializes in large/giant breed dogs.
-They receive a complete puppy check, including subluxation of their joints to check for early signs of dysplasia.
+They receive a complete puppy check, including checking for subluxation of their joints to check for early signs of dysplasia.
 An echocardiogram (ECG) of their hearts and a fecal check is also included.
 The puppies are vaccinated twice and dewormed regularly.
 The puppies are ready to go to their new homes at ten weeks.
 We carefully match each family/job to the puppy.

 As owners of Great Pyrenees, we feel a deep need to help this breed as much as possible.
 Besides educating the public about this breed, we also rescue abused, neglected, and/or homeless Great Pyrenees.
 These are dogs that would be destroyed otherwise.
 After we complete all necessary medical treatment (vaccination, spay/neuter, etc) we begin basic training, focusing on manners and livestock exposure.
 When we feel the dog is properly evaluated to see where the dog is best suited and completes any medical treatment, we put it up for adoption to the right forever home.